LanceHuang245/FeasOJ/README.md

     </a>
 </p>

-> FeasOJ [Backend](https://github.com/LanceHuang245/FeasOJ-Backend) and [JudgeCore](https://github.com/LanceHuang245/FeasOJ-JudgeCore) has been migrated to this project.\
+> FeasOJ [Backend](https://github.com/LanceHuang245/FeasOJ-Backend) and [JudgeCore](https://github.com/LanceHuang245/FeasOJ-JudgeCore) has been migrated to this project.
-> FeasOJ is now undergoing comprehensive optimization and reconstruction.
-Please wait for the next stable version to be released and use it.
-Stay tuned!

 # FeasOJ
 ### Project Description